 We generate significantly greater profit margins from our work carried out by agents located in offshore and nearshore geographies compared to our work carried out from locations in the United States.
 As a result, our operating margins are significantly influenced by the proportion of our work delivered from these higher margin locations.
 Over time we have expanded and further diversified our delivery network by adding facilities in these locations offering a significant relative cost advantage.
-At end of fiscal year 2015, approximately 45% of delivery as a percentage of total workstations was located onshore with only 36% was offshore and the remaining 18% in Rest of World ("RoW") centers.
-By workstation count, this consisted of a total of 8,560 workstations, split between 3,889 onshore, 3,120 offshore, and 1,551 in RoW centers.
-By 2018, we had more than 2,300 workstations in nearshore locations, including Jamaica and Nicaragua, and reduced the percentage onshore to less than 30%.
-Our percentage of workstations in nearshore and offshore centers increased to 64.1% from 55.3% as of March 31, 2020 and 2019, respectively, and to 56.9% from 51.4% as of June 30, 2019 and 2018, respectively.
+Our percentage of workstations in nearshore and offshore centers increased to 66.7% from 56.9% as of June 30, 2020 and 2019, respectively.